marcusgreen/moodle-tool_skin/README.md

 Site admins can create skins containing javascript and css and which page types they can apply to.
 The pagetype is taken from the global $PAGE variable.
-This script was hugely influenced by the work of Dominique Bauer in creating javscript to modify how questions appear.
+This script was hugely influenced by the work of Dominique Bauer who has created a huge range of  javscript code to things such as modify how Moodle quiz questions appear.
 You can see his work at https://dynamiccourseware.org/

 Techers can cause the skin to be applied by adding a tag in the settings,e.g in the tags for a quiz.